Chamber for Workers and Employees: Elections

+History

 The Chamber of Labour was founded in 1920 after the collapse of the Austrian-Hungarian monarchy.
 During 1934 and 1938 the Chamber of Labour were integrated into the fascist unitary trade union centres.
 In 1938 they were liquidated by the National Socialists.

-One of the main projects of the Chamber of Labour is the creation of the work climate index (Arbeitsklima Index), which was established in 1997 and till today (2010) includes about 42,000 interviews of workers in Austria.
+After the war, the government passed the law on the re-establishment of the Chambers of Labour on 20 July 1945.

+Following increasing criticism of compulsory membership and tax-like financing the Chambers of Labour (AK) conducted a member survey in 1996.
+The question was: "Are you in favour of the Chamber for Workers and Salaried Employees remaining the legal representation of the interests of all employees?"
+It was answered in the affirmative by a clear majority.